How to visit Yala National Park on safari: A complete guide

 A private tour will better suit couples, families and serious wildlife photographers.

-On the other hand, a group safari is a more budget friendly option and it can be a more social experience.
+On the other hand, a group safari is a more budget-friendly option, and it can be a more social experience.

 You’ll share the jeep with between 4-6 other travellers, but you’ll have less control over where you stop, how long you spend at each stop and what wildlife you may want to spend more time with.

-A group safari is suitable for solo travellers, budget-conscious travellers and those looking to meet likeminded travellers.
+A group safari is suitable for solo travellers, budget-conscious travellers and those looking to meet like-minded travellers.

 How to book a safari at Yala National Park

-The two main options are via your accommodation provider, or with a reputable tour operator.
+The two main options are via your accommodation provider or with a reputable tour operator.

 This adds a bit of flexibility and could be a little cheaper.
 But you will need to do your research in advance to find a trustworthy provider.